-At wandermelon we are fortunate to have a gifted group of writers and photographers contributing to our site.
-They’re constantly trekking the globe in search of the stories and images that inform and entertain (and hopefully give you a healthy dose of wanderlust to boot!).
-They’re based around the world in cities such as London, Dubai, Sydney, and San Francisco, so we can provide you with fresh takes on travel that are truly global in scope.
+At wandermelon we are fortunate to have a gifted group of writers and photographers trekking the globe in search of the places that inspire and transform.
+They're based around the world in cities such as London, Dubai, Sydney, and San Francisco, so we can provide you with fresh takes on wellness travel that are truly global in scope.

 Jennifer Evans Gardner